AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/apply-patches.md

 >[!WARNING]
 >
->We strongly recommend testing all patches in an Integration or Staging environments before deploying to the Production environment.
+>We strongly recommend testing all patches in an integration or Staging environments before deploying to the Production environment.

 **To apply patches in a remote environment**: